Contact List for Media

 Professor Gordon Sterling is a graduate of Eastern Washington University, the University of Washington School of Library and Information Science, and The University of Montana School of Law, where she was a member of the Jessup International Moot Court team and served as business editor of the Public Lands and Resources Law Review.
 Before coming the University of Montana, she was the Library Director at Salish Kootenai College.

 In addition to her work in the law school, Professor Gordon served as the Secretary of the Board of the Humane Society of Western Montana, and Chair of the HSWM Legislative and Advocacy Committee.
+She is also the Chair of the American Association of Law Libraries Animal Law Caucus Education Committee, and a member of the American Association of Law Schools Animal Law Section Executive Committee.
 Her pro bono and volunteer work focuses on consulting on animal law issues.
 She is also a HOPE foster parent for the Humane Society of Western Montana and always has a house full of animals in need of permanent homes.
+In 2019, she was the recipient of the Humane Society of Western Montana Ken Shughart Humanitarian Award.

 B.S., Eastern Washington University, 1988